-How to Choose the Best Model for Your Marketing Mix Modeling
+Model Selection: How to Choose the Best Model For Your Business

-It is inevitable that some of the variables that have been created are not relevant to the model; others have duplicate information.
-It is also possible that some of these variables contain such a large measurement error that they become irrelevant for the analysis.
+In MMM, it is inevitable that some variables are not relevant to the model.
+Often they contain such a large measurement error that they become irrelevant for the analysis.

 The question that should be asked now is: what is the procedure that should be applied to ensure only relevant variables are kept?